 AB 1798 makes a minor change to an advertisement disclaimer law to allow certain committees to include the full required disclaimer on the ad itself, instead of requiring that the ad include only a hyperlink to the full disclaimer.

+FPPC Cost: Minor and absorbable

 FPPC Position: Support (Sponsor)

 • AB 2172 (Cervantes) - Paper filings with SOS.

-Status: Passed in the Assembly Appropriations Committee on 5/19/22; passed in the Assembly on 5/23/22 (74-0); amended on 6/2/22; set for hearing in the Senate Elections Committee on 6/13/22
+Status: On suspense in the Senate Appropriations Committee

+Summary:

 AB 2172 would allow a person to file the paper copy of their report or statement with the SOS instead by email with a digital signature.

-FPPC Cost: \$124,825 (first year) and \$117,825 (ongoing annually)

-- 1 Political Reform Consultant (Legal)

-FPPC Position: Support (Sponsor)

-4. Other Commission-Related Bills

-Updates

-- AB 1783 (Levine), AB 2158 (Mike Fong), AB 2528 (Bigelow), SB 1352 (Allen), SB 1360 (Umberg), and SB 1439 (Glazer) passed in the Assembly. - AB 1819 (Lee) was held in the Assembly Appropriations Committee.

-Status and Summaries

-• AB 975 (Luz Rivas) - Statements of economic interests and reimbursement for gifts.
-Status: Set for hearing in the Senate Elections Committee on 6/13/22
+For a person that opts to file by paper, the bill eliminates the requirement that the person must submit two duplicate paper copies to the SOS, and instead requires only one paper copy.
+FPPC Cost: \$124,825 (first year) and \$117,825 (ongoing annually) - 1 Political Reform Consultant (Legal) FPPC Position: Support (Sponsor) 4.
+Other Commission-Related Bills Updates - AB 2528 (Bigelow) was amended to make clarifying amendments requested by SOS. - SB 459 (Allen), a bill first introduced in 2021, was heard in the Senate Appropriations Committee on 8/3/22 and was placed on the suspense file. - SB 1352 (Allen), SB 1360 (Umberg), and SB 1439 (Glazer) placed on the suspense file in the Assembly Appropriations Committee on 8/3/22.
+Status and Summaries • AB 975 (Luz Rivas) - Statements of economic interests and reimbursement for gifts.
+Status: On third reading Summary:

 AB 975 would require certain public officials to file statements of economic interests using the Commission's electronic filing system and would revise and recast other provisions relating to those statements.
 The bill would also extend the time that an official may return, donate, or pay reimbursement for a gift from 30 days from the date of receipt of the gift to 30 days from the end of the calendar quarter in which the gift was received, and would codify related regulations.
 The bill would reduce the amount of time in which lobbyists, lobbying firms, and lobbyist employers must provide a beneficiary of a gift certain information about that gift from 30 days to 15 days following the end of each calendar quarter in which the gift was provided.
 The bill would also permit a filing officer to retain a report or statement filed in a paper format as a copy on microfilm or other space-saving materials or as an electronic copy, as specified, without first retaining the report or statement on paper for two years.

-FPPC Position: No position
+FPPC Cost: Minor and absorbable FPPC Position: No position.
+(The Law and Policy Committee voted to recommend Opposition). • AB 1783 (Levine) - Lobbying: administrative actions.
+Status: On suspense in the Senate Appropriations Committee Summary: